 One mineral that we all need in our daily diet but sadly, many of us overlook is that of magnesium.
-Magnesium is something that doesn’t garner as much attention as omega-3 fatty acids do or negative attention like trans fats do but is important just the same.
+Magnesium is something that doesn’t garner as much attention as omega-3 fatty acids do or negative attention like trans fats do but it is critical for optimal health.

-Not only does magnesium help you maintain optimal blood pressure levels as it’s a key electrolyte in the body, but it’s also going to be responsible for many other cellular activities that take place, ensuring that you go about your day to day life feeling your very best.
+Not only does magnesium help you maintain optimal blood pressure levels as it’s a key electrolyte in the body, but it’s also going to be responsible for more than 300 cellular activities that take place, ensuring that you go about your day to day life feeling your very best.

 What are all the roles that magnesium has in the body and what foods should you be turning to in order to get more in?
 Let’s look at this as well some of the best choices as far as boosting your magnesium intake goes so that you aren’t left falling deficient.

 Did you know that magnesium is going to play a role in helping your body manufacture DNA?
 DNA is the blueprint in which your cells are then made from so very important to keep your body working optimally.
 When you aren’t getting enough magnesium into your diet, you may start to notice that other systems in your body are not regulated as they should be, causing ill health effects.

 Creation Of Insulin

 Another role that many people are unaware of that magnesium has is that it will help with the metabolism of insulin1.
 Insulin is the hormone that helps keep your blood glucose levels in proper balance, so when you aren’t getting enough of this powerful hormone, it’s not abnormal to see wide fluctuations in blood sugar levels.

 Insulin plays a key role in everyone’s lives, not just those who have diabetes, which you may have come to believe.
 You may think that only diabetics need to worry about insulin and whether they have enough or too much, but everyone is impacted by it just about after every single meal they eat.